mrsuman2002/A_modular_Plugin-CodeChat/extensions/contents.rst

 ..
 Copyright (C) 2012-2020 Bryan A. Jones.

-    This file is part of the CodeChat system.
+    This file is part of the CodeChat System.

-    The CodeChat system is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    The CodeChat System is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    The CodeChat system is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    The CodeChat System is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-    You should have received a `copy of the GNU General Public License </docs/LICENSE>` along with the CodeChat system.
+    You should have received a `copy of the GNU General Public License </docs/LICENSE>` along with the CodeChat System.
 If not, see http://www.gnu.org/licenses/.

 **************************************
 CodeChat editor/IDE extensions/plugins